 - d.
 Push the filament all the way through the white Bowden tube until it stops when it hits the back of the nozzle. - e.
-Select Prepare > Preheat PLA.
+Select Setup > Preheat PLA.

 - f.
 When the printer is fully heated, you may want to remove all of the filament color left in the printer from previous prints before you start a new print.
-To do this, you can manually push filament through the nozzle until the new color starts coming out of the nozzle. - g.
+To do this, manually push filament through the extruder as you squeeze the extruder release lever until the new color starts coming out of the nozzle. - g.
 Pro Tip: Never leave the printer preheated with material inside of it for long periods of time.
-This will cause the filament to bake inside of the extruder assembly and can cause it to clog. - 2.
-Removing filament
+The filament will bake inside of the extruder assembly and create a clogged hot end.

+2. Removing filament